oboroc/oboroc.github.io/read.md

 39. Praetorian of Dorn: Alpha to Omega
 40. Corax: Nevermore
 41. The Master of Mankind: War in the Webway
+42. Garro: Weapon of Fate
+43. Shattered Legions
+44. The Crimson King: A Soul Divided
+45. Tallarn: War for a Dead World

 ### Old Man's War